Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 Nexcess has one feature that uniquely addresses the high-traffic WordPress problem: automatic PHP worker scaling.
 When your traffic exceeds your provisioned worker pool, Nexcess temporarily allocates additional capacity — automatically, without a support ticket, without manual intervention.

-This is Nexcess's WooCommerce-specific heritage showing.
-The company built its platform around the assumption that e-commerce traffic is unpredictable: flash sales, Black Friday spikes, influencer mentions.
+This is Nexcess's WooCommerce heritage showing.
+The platform was built around the assumption that e-commerce traffic is unpredictable: flash sales, Black Friday spikes, influencer mentions.
 Auto-scaling turns what would be a 503 error cascade into a seamless (if slightly slower) experience.

 View Nexcess Managed WordPress Plans ➦

 #7.
-Pressable — Automattic's Infrastructure (With Conflict Caveats)
+Pressable — Automattic Infrastructure (With Conflict Caveats)

 Pressable Managed WordPress Logo